aptise/peter_sslers/README.md

 Peter SSLers *or how i stopped worrying and learned to LOVE the SSL Certificate*.

-`peter_sslers` is a package designed to help *experienced* admins and DevOps people manage SSL Certificates and deploy them on larger systems (e.g. you have lots of domains and/or nodes).
+`peter_sslers` is a package designed to help *experienced* admins and DevOps people manage SSL Certificates and deploy them on larger systems (e.g. you have lots of Domains and/or Nodes and/or Networks).

 What's in the "box" ?